box-builder/box/docs/index.md

 `box multi` can build several plans at once.
 Just supply multiple filenames!

-Multi-builds do not return run output and build in parallel, so there will be a lot of output in many cases.
+Note that multi-builds do not return the output of run statements, largely because there would be a lot of noise in parallel execution.